Move to the Amsterdam Area

 6. Get started with learning Dutch

-Learning Dutch can be tricky for some internationals – and Amsterdammers are famously open to communicating in English – but those who make the effort definitely find that being able to speak and understand a little Dutch helps you to settle in quicker.
-Look around for local languages classes, download free mobile apps to practice learning words and grammar, or purchase a language-learning package.
+Amsterdammers are famously open to communicating in English, but those who make the effort of learning the local language definitely find that being able to speak and understand a little Dutch helps you to settle in quicker.
+Look around for local languages classes, download mobile apps to practice learning words and grammar, or purchase a language-learning package.

 7. Find a local school

 If you are moving with children, there is a huge variety of education options in the Amsterdam Area, both in terms of traditional Dutch schooling and international schools.
-It is easy to begin researching schools before moving – most international schools have comprehensive websites and also welcome preliminary contact from the parents of potential students.
+It is easy to begin researching schools before moving – most international schools have comprehensive websites and also welcome it if parents of potential pupils get in touch.

-8. What to do when you arrive in Amsterdam
+8. What to do when you arrive in the Amsterdam Area

 Once these basics are out of the way, you’re ready to look into first steps for after you arrive in Amsterdam.